BhanuPDas/serf-cosmos-halfnode/README.md

 7. After the transaction, validate the details in the packet: ***sudo tshark -r capture23.pcap -V***

+## Consensus:
-## Consensus: the consensus mechanism adopted in the half node configuration is a plain voting one without quorum
+The consensus mechanism adopted in the half node configuration is a plain voting one without quorum